rphardy/rphardy.github.io/_posts/2026-03-16-predicting-customer-loyalty.md

 <br>
 # Modelling Summary  <a name="modelling-summary"></a>

 The most important outcome for this project was predictive accuracy, rather than explicitly understanding the drivers of prediction.
-Based upon this, we chose the model that performed the best when predicted on the test set - the Random Forest.
+Based on this, we choose the model that performed best when predicting on the test set - the Random Forest.

 <br>
 **Metric 1: Adjusted R-Squared (Test Set)**